 So, the annual cost of putting a note into circulation, and replacing it when it’s worn, would be 6 cents.

 Recall that seigniorage refers to the amount of interest earned minus the cost of producing, distributing and replacing the bank note.

 For our example, that means we would earn 14 cents each year for each $10 bill in circulation:

 What seigniorage is worth

 Seigniorage changes from year to year, depending on the amount of interest we earn on our investments and the value of bank notes in circulation.
 Each bank note generates only a few cents in interest annually.
-But, with roughly $90 billion worth of bank notes in circulation, it adds up.
+But, with billions of dollars’ worth of bank notes in circulation, it adds up.